zahidaof/Mips-logisim/README.md

 ## Overview

-The project is structured to help beginners understand processor design and basic MIPS instruction execution.
-It features:
+This project demonstrates the implementation of a 32-bit MIPS processor using Logisim Evolution.
+The project is designed to help beginners understand how a processor works, with a focus on logical design and basic MIPS instructions.
+The project includes two versions of the MIPS processor: a single-cycle version and a pipelined version.

-- **Single-Cycle MIPS Processor**: Executes one instruction per clock cycle, ideal for learning fundamental concepts.
-- **Pipelined MIPS Processor**: Utilizes pipelining to improve performance by allowing simultaneous execution of multiple instructions.
-- **Modulus Calculator Program**: A sample program to calculate and display the quotient and remainder of two numbers.

 ## Features